robb07/utilities/README.md

 4. tail -- Print the last lines of a file
 5. wc -- Count the lines, words, charactters, or bytes of a file
 6. nl -- Number the lines of a file
+7. grep -- Print the lines that match the pattern